StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/does-the-voice-agree-with-the-bible/satan-is-the-serpent-of-genesis-3/index.md

 1. [x] True
 1. [ ] False

-# True or False: Prophetic typology and dual-application is not common in Old Testament prophecy.
+# True or False: Prophetic typology and dual-application is not common in Old Testament prophecy. {#true-or-false-prophetic-typology-and-dual-application-is-not-common-in-old-testament-prophecy}

 1. [ ] True
 1. [x] False